zhenxiay/agno_os_basketball_ai/README.md

 ## Features

-- **🏀 Game Analysis**: Real-time analysis of basketball games and player statistics
+- **🏀 Team & Player statistic insights**: Look behind the scene and offer insights in teams and player statistics
-- **📊 Performance Predictions**: ML-powered predictions for player and team performance
-- **💬 Interactive Agent**: Natural language interface for basketball insights and recommendations
+- **💬 Interactive Agent**: Natural language interface for the analysis
-- **📈 Data Visualization**: Rich visual representations of basketball data and analytics
+- **📈 Data Visualization**: Contains AI agent which creates visual representations for data analytics
-- **🔬 MLflow Integration**: Experiment tracking and model management
+- **🔬 MLflow Integration**: Integrates MlFlow to trace Agent workflow
-- **💾 Knowledge Base**: Comprehensive basketball data storage and retrieval
+- **💾 Knowledge Base**: RAG integrated for the Agentd with a vectorized knowledge base (Qdant)

 ## Prerequisites